matrix-org/complement/ENVIRONMENT.md

 - Type: `map[string]string`

 #### `COMPLEMENT_CONTAINER_CPUS`
 The number of CPU cores available for the container to use (can be fractional like 0.5).
-This is passed to Docker as the `--cpus` argument.
+This is passed to Docker as the `--cpus`/`NanoCPUs` argument.
 If 0, no limit is set and the container can use all available host CPUs.
 This is useful to mimic a resource-constrained environment, like a CI environment.
 - Type: `float64`
 - Default: 0